 I just received a bill, but I've never been audited.
 How could that happen?

 NOAs, or bills, are sent to taxpayers either as the result of an audit, as explained above, or as the result of DOR's routine verification of a taxpayer's records.
 If there has not been an audit, an assessment of an amount due may have been made because an arithmetic, clerical or other obvious error on the return was detected.
+An assessment may also be made because of the omission of a necessary schedule or document (e.g., the failure to include a schedule HC).
 In this situation, DOR automatically issues an NOA to the taxpayer.

 In addition, effective for returns filed on or after July 1, 2003, the Commissioner may correct returns based upon information from third party sources, and assess a deficiency attributable to omission of taxable income without giving prior notice to the taxpayer.
 In general, the taxpayer has 30 days from the date of the assessment to challenge the change, otherwise the corrected assessment will become final with no further action on the part of the Department or the taxpayer.
 For more information, please see TIR 03-18, Changes to G.L. c.
 62C Contained in the Fiscal Year 2004 Budget.